Fluidized bed: Application

 Taking an example from the food processing industry: Fluidized beds are used to accelerate freezing in some individually quick frozen (IQF) tunnel freezers.
 These Fluidized bed tunnels are typically used on small food products like peas, shrimp or sliced vegetables, and may use cryogenic or vapor-compression refrigeration.
 The fluid used in Fluidized beds may also contain a fluid of catalytic type; that's why it is also used to catalyse the chemical reaction and also to improve the rate of reaction.

 Fluidized beds are also used for efficient bulk drying of materials.
 Fluidized bed technology in dryers increases efficiency by allowing for the entire surface of the drying material to be suspended and therefore exposed to the air.
 This process can also be combined with heating or cooling, if necessary, according to the specifications of the application.

 History

 In 1922, Fritz Winkler made the first industrial application of fluidization in a reactor for a coal gasification process.
-In 1942, the first circulating fluid bed was built for catalytic cracking of mineral oils, with fluidisation technology applied to metallurgical processing (roasting arsenopyrite) in the late 1940s.
-During this time theoretical and experimental research improved the design of the fluidised bed.
+In 1942, the first circulating fluid bed was built for catalytic cracking of mineral oils, with fluidization technology applied to metallurgical processing (roasting arsenopyrite) in the late 1940s.
+During this time theoretical and experimental research improved the design of the fluidized bed.
 In the 1960s VAW-Lippewerk in Lünen, Germany implemented the first industrial bed for the combustion of coal and later for the calcination of aluminium hydroxide.